mtaylor-semo/bee_partitioning/README.md

 #### Analysis steps

 * Students will calculate mean, standard deviation, and standard error for all six species.
 They will either make a histogram by hand for 1-2 species, or use software to make histograms for all six species.

+	Data file: bombus\_queens\_proboscis\_lengths.csv

+	To do: consider writing a Shiny app for students to upload and plot histograms.

+* Students make a scatter plot showing relationship between proboscis length and corolla length.
+(Is this best position for this step?)

+	Data file: proboscis\_corolla\_lengths.csv

 ### Literature Cited